 Real Estate Regulation and Development Act 2016, RERA Act.
-The Real Estate Regulation and Development Act 2016 , herein after called as “RERA”, which got the ascent of president on 25th March,2016 and published in the Gazette of India on 26th March,2016, which is set to come into effect from May , 2017, this year, has a surfeit of advantages that shall help the home buyers in various ways.
+The Real Estate Regulation and Development Act 2016, herein after called as “RERA”, which got the assent of the president on 25th March 2016 and published in the Gazette of India on 26th March 2016, which is set to come into effect from May , 2017, this year, has a surfeit of advantages that shall help the home buyers in various ways.
 RERA has taken into consideration and has tried to improve the things for the better so that the homebuyers do not suffer in the process of home-buying.
 It would come to the rescue of homebuyers as below.

 Real Estate Regulation and Development Act 2016

 - RERA establishes the state authority and vests authority on the Real estate regulator to govern both residential and commercial real estate transactions and with this it shall improve the governance hold on the real estate sector reducing disputes to a great extent.
 The state Real estate regulatory authority shall become the government body to which any grievances, problems, issues can be addressed to for solutions.

 - The rule of RERA of depositing around 70 per cent of funds in a dedicated account will ensure sufficient funds for the projects to speed up and lead to getting completed on time.
 This timely delivery of the project is the biggest factor or cause of concern for the homebuyers and by taking this step if it helps in having a timely delivery, then it shall be a big relief for the homebuyers.

 - Another big advantage for the homebuyers now is that RERA shall bring in more clarity in the deals between the developers and the homebuyers leaving out ambiguities.
 Now the deals and transactions shall be more specific so as the homebuyers do not suffer unnecessarily later on for the lack of clarity.